 I ask him if there is such a thing as a tomato competition.
 He laughs and said certainly.
 One year he won awards in five categories from the Kendall Jackson Tomato Festival: aroma, all other colors, orange & yellow, red, and cherry.

 He started by selling his tomatoes to high-end restaurants.
 Bistro Ralph here in Healdsburg was his first.
 Over the years, Underwood Bar and Bistro and Willow Wood Market Cafe in Gratton sell his tomaotes, Syrah and Willi’s Wine Bar in Santa Rosa.
 His latest account is Cyrus Restaurant here in Healdsburg.
 He also does most Farmer’s Markets in the area.
 I’ll have to check specifically.
 His tomatoes are also in some produce markets.
 I noticed them in Big John’s the other day and out at the JimTown Store.
 And, he tells me later–the Pacific Market in Santa Rosa.

-Let me know if you go.
-And let me know what you think about it.
+Let me know what you think about them.
 Minimally, let Dan know what you think of his tomatoes–leave a comment.